 Get your kinds interested in science with ten science experiments with water that you can try right now.
 They are easy to do and kids go crazy for them!

 Science experiments with water are perfect for some scientific STEM learning!

-Water science experiments are perfect for some fun learning!
 Kids love getting wet and water is fascinating to them.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

-Water Science Experiments
+Science Experiments with Water!

-4. Experimenting with water displacement is a classic.
+Two: Experimenting with water displacement is a classic.
 Everyone likes it and you can use all types of things to play around with this concept.
 Take a look at what they did but be sure to provide a lot of different containers and a lot of items to put into them for even more fun.

-5. Run a trickle of water, take one balloon, create some static electricity and see what happens to the water stream.
+Three.
+Run a trickle of water, take one balloon, create some static electricity and see what happens to the water stream.
 If you are looking for a simple water experiment, this is the one for you.

-6. You have to do this if you have never done it before!
+Four.
+You have to do this if you have never done it before!
 If you have done it before – do it again.
 This is a seriously cool water science experiment that kids never get tired of and it is sooo easy.
 Be sure to plan on getting wet and by that I mean go ahead and try the experiment and then have a lot of fun with that hole-filled bag.

 Hey!
 Take a moment and check these out while you’re here: